-The COVID-19 pandemic has caused chaos to many working practices.
+The COVID-19 pandemic has caused chaos in many working practices.
 Businesses have closed physical premises and limited their contact with the public.
 Many have been forced to implement remote working and management strategies, often without any experience in the area.

 We can choose to see this as a learning curve, however.
 It’s an opportunity to see how our businesses can benefit from remote teams.
 This approach can be an enormous boon for diversity in our recruitment too.
 It provides us with access to talent from across the globe.
 For the uninitiated, though, this is not without its challenges.